iogbole/blog.israelo/_posts/2025-09-14-agentic-journey.md

 And it hit me: the act of building product has to evolve.
 The way we measure product success has to evolve.
 We have to unlearn a lot of what got us here.

-## Why the Agentic Journey is Different
+## Why is the agent journey different?

 User journeys are built around human clicks, taps, and choices.
 They’re full of friction, branching paths, and edge cases.